 Professor Mark C. Lipke

-Assistant Professor (2017 – present)
+Assistant Professor (2017 – 2025)

 Chemistry & Chemical Biology, Rutgers University (New Brunswick); Email: ml1353@rutgers.edu

 Mark hails from Buffalo, NY and completed a BS in chemistry (2008) at Case Western Reserve University.
-He then left the shores of Lake Erie for the San Francisco Bay, earning his PhD (2013) with Don Tilley at UC Berkeley studying reactive complexes of transition metals and main-group compounds.
+He then left the shores of Lake Erie for the San Francisco Bay, earning his PhD (2013) with Don Tilley at UC Berkeley studying complexes of transition metals and main-group compounds.
 Mark moved on to studying redox-active molecular machines as a postdoc with Fraser Stoddart (Northwestern University) before starting his independent career at Rutgers.
-His current research interests combine his backgrounds in transition metal chemistry, catalysis, and molecular nanotechnology.
+His current research combines his backgrounds in transition metal chemistry, catalysis, and molecular nanotechnology.

 Postdoctoral Scholars